Diamondbacks chase Clayton Kershaw in 1st inning and rout Dodgers 11-2 in NLDS opener

 That left Kershaw as the only starter still standing.
 But the D-backs ensured he didn’t last long.

-Miguel Castro walked Mookie Betts and Freddie Freeman back-to-back in the eighth and they scored on Will Smith’s triple into the right-field corner — the Dodgers’ first hit since the third inning — to trail 11-2.
+Miguel Castro walked Mookie Betts and Freeman back-to-back in the eighth, and they scored on Will Smith’s triple into the right-field corner — the Dodgers’ first hit since the third inning — to trail 11-2.

 Betts, Freeman, J.D.
 Martinez and Max Muncy were the first four players in Dodgers history with 100-plus RBIs in the same season.
 But Betts, Freeman and Martinez were the only ones who got on base, all via walks.
 Muncy was hitless in four at-bats with a strikeout.